HIP: Hessian Interatomic Potentials without derivatives: Background

 \subsection{Traditional methods for calculating Hessians}

 \paragraph{Hessians from DFT} The gold standard for computing nuclear Hessians is to derive them analytically.
 In Kohn-Sham DFT, this is achieved using the Coupled Perturbed Kohn–Sham (CPKS) method \citep{deglmannEfficientImplementationSecond2002}, which is employed to calculate the ground truth in the dataset and in the workflows of our experiments.
 If available, analytical Hessians provide the most efficient ab-initio way to obtain Hessians, but they still scale as $O(N^5)$.
 See Appendix \ref{sec:cpks} for details.
 A major downside of the CPKS approach to Hessians is its highly complex implementation and need for exchange-correlation-functional-specific derivations, which makes it not always available.
 An alternative is to use a finite-difference scheme, requiring only energies or forces.
 Finite differences also scale $O(N^5)$ for hybrid DFT, although with more numerical noise and a much larger computational prefactor.
 We provide more details in \ref{sec:finite_difference}. \paragraph{Hessians from MLIPs} MLIPs have gained widespread popularity for their ability to accurately approximate molecular energies and forces.
 The forces can either be directly predicted \citep{gasteiger2021, liao2023equiformerv2}, or calculated as the derivative of the MLIP energy using automatic differentiation.
-Previous work has shown that the Hessian can be calculated using AD to some success \citep{yang2024, yuan2024, gonnheimer2025, rodriguez2025, williams2025, cui2025}.
+Previous work has shown that the Hessian can be calculated using AD to some success \citep{yang2024, yuan2024, gonnheimer2025, rodriguez2025, williams2025, cui2025horm}.
 Although AD Hessians are much cheaper to calculate compared to DFT, they still have some downsides.
-First, accurately modeling the energy does not guarantee low errors on Hessians \citep{yuan2024}, but requires dedicated training \citep{zhao2025, cui2025}.
+First, accurately modeling the energy does not guarantee low errors on Hessians \citep{yuan2024}, but requires dedicated training \citep{zhao2025, cui2025horm}.
 Second, compared to energies and forces, Hessians are expensive: Given a probing vector $\mathbf{v}$, AD only lets us calculate $\mathbf{H}\mathbf{v}$.
 To calculate the full $3N\times 3N$ Hessian, we need $3N$ Hessian vector products (HVPs) with the unit vectors $\mathbf{v} = \mathbf{e}_i, i=0,...,3N-1$, each yielding one column of the Hessian.
 Since the energy calculation with an MLIP is usually $O(N)$, the total cost of the Hessian calculation is $O(N^2)$.
-While the HVPs can theoretically be parallelized, the $O(N^2)$ memory footprint requires even medium-sized systems to be computed sequentially.
+While the HVPs can theoretically be parallelized, the $O(N^2)$ memory footprint requires even medium-sized systems to be computed sequentially. \cite{rodriguez2025} in particular showed that including the Hessian in the loss leads to better extrapolation of energy and force predictions, less data for a given accuracy, and improved stability in MD.
+This comes at the cost of approximately 25 longer training times, which makes AD Hessians prohibitive to train.